 Egypt remains an attractive sector for oil and gas companies to operate, with a government that is open to constructive relationships with the industry.
-As a cash flow-focused, agile energy producer, we are committed to continuing to develop opportunities for value creation from our Egyptian assets, bringing to bear the extensive expertise of the new "With a new Board that is fully aligned with shareholders and a major and critical transformation now behind us, we have a clear operational strategy, underpinned by a culture of capital discipline and cost control."

-management team, with rigorous capital and financial management focused on optimising returns to shareholders.
+As a cash flow-focused, agile energy producer, we are committed to continuing to develop opportunities for value creation from our Egyptian assets, bringing to bear the extensive expertise of the new management team, with rigorous capital and financial management focused on optimising returns to shareholders.
 In light of the Board's focus on strong cost control, the Company has made it clear that investment into our Egyptian assets will be reflective of the value and particularly the cash that those assets produce.